iivariepic/fullstackopen-exercises/part1/course_information/README.md

 # Course information
-This file contains the course information application that was used in the following exercises:
+This directory contains the course information application that was used in the following exercises:

 Exercise 1.1
 <br>